PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ```

 ### conen
-Displayed your enumerated conda environments (and load the anaconda3 module if necessary).
+Display your enumerated conda environments (and load the anaconda3 module if necessary).
 This is similar to `conda env list` which can also be used.

 ### conac
 Activate an environment by number.
-This is similar to `conda activate <name>` which can also be used.
+The `conen` command enumerates your environments.
+This command is similar to `conda activate <name>`, which can also be used, but it takes a number instead of a name.

 ### conde
 Deactivate the current environment.

 ### conrm
-Remove an environment by number.
-This is similar to the by name command of `conda remove --name <name> --all`.
+Remove an environment by the number given by `conen`.
+This command is similar to `conda remove --name <name> --all` but it works by number instead of name.

-conen - displays your conda environments (and load anaconda3 if necessary)
-conac - activates an environment by number
-conde - deactivates the current environment
-conrm - removes an environment by number

 A session using the two of the functions above might look like this:

 ```
 [aturing@tigergpu ~]$ conen
+     1  py36                     /home/aturing/.conda/envs/py36
+     2	pytools-env              /home/aturing/.conda/envs/pytools-env
-     1	tf2-gpu                  /home/jdh4/.conda/envs/tf2-gpu
+     3	tf2-gpu                  /home/aturing/.conda/envs/tf2-gpu
-     2	torch-env                /home/jdh4/.conda/envs/torch-env
+     4	torch-env                /home/aturing/.conda/envs/torch-env
-     3	base                  *  /usr/licensed/anaconda3/2019.10
+     5	base                  *  /usr/licensed/anaconda3/2019.10
-[aturing@tigergpu ~]$ conac 2
+[aturing@tigergpu ~]$ conac 4
 (torch-env) [aturing@tigergpu ~]$
+(torch-env) [aturing@tigergpu ~]$ conde
+(base) [aturing@tigergpu ~]$ conrm 1
 ```

 Note that aliases do not work in Slurm scripts.
 You will need to explicitly load your modules in Slurm scripts.